 The taster modules will give students an idea of what CRO will be like in Upper Secondary if they were to select this subjects.
 CRO teaches the life skill of practicing good hygiene standards and cooking, while giving the students an appreciation of the Food and Beverage industry.

-Modelled after a fine dining concept, this signature programme is a collaborative effort by Secondary 3 and 4 CRO students.
-Staff and partners are invited for a two-course set meal cooked by the Secondary 3 and served by the Secondary 4 students.
+Modelled after a fine dining concept, this signature programme is a collaborative effort by the CRO students.
+Staff and partners are invited for a two-course set meal cooked by the students.
 This allows the students to practice what they have learnt in an authentic, non-scripted environment.